anhlh-edsolabs/tap-helper/README.md

-# Tap Protocol helper library
+# TAP Protocol helper library

-Helper functions for signing TAP protocol inscriptions.
+Helper functions for signing TAP Protocol inscriptions.

 ## Description

 [![npm version](https://badge.fury.io/js/tap-protocol-helper.svg)](https://badge.fury.io/js/tap-protocol-helper)

-This package provides a set of helper scripts designed to facilitate the creation of signed authority inscriptions for the Tap Protocol.
-It includes functionality for signing authentication messages, token authentication, and token redemption using various cryptographic protocols.
+This package provides a set of helper scripts designed to facilitate the creation of signed authority inscriptions for the TAP Protocol.
+It includes functionality for signing privilege authority messages, token authority, and token redemption using various cryptographic protocols.

+The library has been implemented using references from [TAP Protocol specs](https://github.com/Trac-Systems/tap-protocol-specs) and [TAP Protocol authority boiler plate](https://github.com/Trac-Systems/tap-protocol-privilege-auth-boilerplate.git)

 ## Installation